Tariq Khan (Guantanamo detainee): McClatchy News Service interview

 Tariq Khan described his group of pilgrims being captured near Mazari Sharif, nine days later.
 Mazari Sharif is across the mountains in the north of Afghanistan.
 Tariq Khan described being crammed into crowded shipping containers by troops under the command of General Dostum, where many of his fellow captives died.
 He said Dostum's troops fired into the containers, while they were crammed with men.

 He described spending several months crammed into a small cell in Dostum's prison at Sherberghan.

-He said the cell was so crowded the men had to take turns sitting down, because there wasn't enough room for them all to sit down at the same time.
+He said the cell was so crowded the men had to take turns sitting down, because there was not enough room for them all to sit down at the same time.
 He then spent another six months in US custody in the Kandahar detention facility.

 Tariq Khan's interviewer described him losing confidence as he spoke, and declining to answer questions about seeing Koran desecration, or to answer questions about conditions at Guantanamo.

 He said that he had to check in with Pakistani security officials every day, and he was afraid he would be punished for talking to a western reporter.